lans98/CrydiLib/README.md

 You can see some examples at ``test`` folder.

 ## Development branch
-Switch to develop branch easily to test new features under development
+You can test new features under development, just switching to ``develop`` branch

     $ cd CrydiLib
     $ git checkout develop

-After that do the same to compile library.
+And do the same to the thing, for compilation and installation.